 After a girl is betrothed by payment of the mohar (bride-price) to her family she is a married woman.
 In Moses’ time the betrothal was a complete marriage that included the right of sexual relations.
 “And what man is there that has betrothed a wife and has not taken her?”
 Deut 20:7.
-The Hebrew word asher-eras is translated “betrothed” in the RSV2CE, and “espoused” in the DR, indicating that both translations have the same meaning.
+The Hebrew word asher-eras is translated “betrothed” in the RSV2CE, and “espoused” in the DRA, indicating that both translations have the same meaning.

 Jewish marriage law today allows many forms.
 For instance, an Ashkenazi ceremony is very different from a Sephardic ceremony.
-But Mishna tractate Kidushin (sanctification) sets forth the elements required by the Jewish Oral Torah, which was in force in Rabbi Yeshua‘s time, before the Ninth of Av in AD 70.
+But Mishna tractate Kidushin (sanctification) sets forth the elements required by the Jewish Oral Law, which was in force in Rabbi Yeshua‘s time, before the Ninth of Av in AD 70.
 The marriage ceremony always begins with kidushin, betrothal, from the Hebrew root kof-dalet-shin, sanctified or consecrated, set apart for a sacred purpose.
 The ceremony includes the providing and reading of the ketubah (marriage contract), drinking wine and reciting blessings, and the exchange of objects of value.
 At the end of the kidushin, before two witnesses, the groom gave his new wife something of value, and declared, “Behold, you are consecrated unto me with this and according to the law of Moses and Israel.”
 In Jewish law, by these words, the groom marries the bride.
 The kidushin consecrates the bride to be the wife of this particular man, and no other.

 In Rabbi Yeshua’s time, after kidushin the husband and wife did not live together; cohabitation was prohibited until the nisuin, elevation.
 The young husband and wife stayed in their respective parents’ homes, usually for about a year, while the husband built a house, furnished it, and became proficient at a trade.
 When the husband was fully ready the happy couple celebrated the nisuin, and the wife moved into her husband’s home.
 For the nisuin the bride and groom stand under the khupa, the wedding canopy that represents the couple’s new home together.
 They recite the seven marriage blessings and share a glass of wine.
 The groom then breaks a glass under his foot.
 Today the rabbis complete the kidushin and nisuin on the same day.

 Observant Jews see the two part ceremony as reflecting a higher spiritual reality.
 In it the kidushin represents God descending on Mt.
 Sinai to give his people Israel the Torah and its commandments as a sacred wedding ring.
 When Moses told Israel, “Behold the blood of the covenant which the LORD has made with you in accordance with all these words” Ex 24:8, God and Israel were betrothed to one another.
-However, the nisuin occurs when each Jew performs the 613 mitzvot during his lifetime, consummating the marriage into a perfect unity with God. “‘Let us rejoice and exult and give him the glory, for the marriage of the Lamb has come, and his Bride has made herself ready; it was granted her to be clothed with fine linen, bright and pure’ — for the fine linen is the righteous deeds of the saints” Rev 19:7-8.
+However, the nisuin occurs when each Jew performs the 613 mitzvot during his lifetime, consummating the marriage into a perfect unity with God. “‘Let us rejoice and exult and give him the glory, for the marriage of the Lamb has come, and his Bride has made herself ready; it was granted her to be clothed with fine linen, bright and pure — for the fine linen is the righteous deeds of the saints” Rev 19:7-8.

 We know that this law of kidushin and nisuin was in force in the time of Rabbi Yeshua because it appears in Mishna tractate kidushin.
-In the Talmud, Mishna is the written-down Oral Torah, ancient pre-Christian law.
+In the Talmud, Mishna is the written-down Oral Law, ancient pre-Christian law.
 Gemara is post-Christian rabbinic law.

 Rabbi Matityahu tells us that, “Joseph, being a just man and unwilling to put her to shame, resolved to send her away quietly” Mt 1:19.
 Joseph was unwilling to subject beautiful Mary to the trial by bitter waters.
 “And the priest shall … make the woman drink the water … if she has defiled herself and has acted unfaithfully against her husband, the water that brings the curse shall enter into her and cause bitter pain, and her body shall swell … and the woman shall become an execration among her people.
 But if the woman has not defiled herself and is clean, then she shall be free and shall conceive children” Num 5:26–28.
 Instead Joseph intended to quietly follow the Mosaic law of divorce: “When a man takes a wife and marries her, if then she finds no favor in his eyes because he has found some indecency in her, and he writes her a bill of divorce and puts it in her hand and sends her out of his house, and she departs out of his house” Deut 24:1.
 Both of these laws applied only to a married woman.

-St. John Paul II, in Redemptoris Custos § 18, confirmed that the Catholic Churchrecognizes this Jewish legal tradition.
+St. John Paul II, in Redemptoris Custos § 18, confirmed that the Catholic Church recognizes this Jewish legal tradition.
 “According to Jewish custom, marriage took place in two stages: first, the legal, or true marriage was celebrated, and then, only after a certain period of time, the husband brought the wife into his own house.
 Thus, before he lived with Mary, Joseph was already her husband.”